beta-europe/france.beta-europe.org/_pages/MEUP.md

 **I want to go to MEU Paris, but I also love the idea of going to MEU Lisbon.
 What should I do?**

-Don’t you worry!
-If you feel like it and want to try not one but two weeks in the MEU world, nothing prevents you from taking part in both!
-MEU Paris ends the day MEU Lisbon participants are supposed to arrive, so you can use the 8th to make travel arrangements.